.

 Flights to Churchill originate from Winnipeg, Manitoba.
 Plane service is offered only through Calm Air.
 Due to international flight schedules, most participants must arrive in Winnipeg a day early and spend the night in a local hotel before catching their Calm Air flight to Churchill the next day.
 Similarly, an overnight in Winnipeg on the return trip is advised to ensure you can make your onward connection should you be delayed.
 Train travel to Churchill is also possible from several Canadian destinations and is offered through VIA Rail.

 Flight & train schedules can be variable.
-Based on the current Calm Air flight & VIA Rail schedules, participants may also need to overnight in Churchill before and/or after the expedition begins.
-Any accommodations outside of the expedition dates must be arranged and paid by the participant.
+Participants may also need to overnight in Churchill before and/or after the expedition begins.
+The participant must arrange and pay for any accommodations outside of the expedition dates.

 ABOUT YOUR DESTINATION